Wildlife Photography Guide – Part I

 Wildlife Photography Guide – Observe & Wait for the Action to Shoot

 We already mentioned a little bit about this rule in bullet 8.
 Of course, if you are a beginner, you will be happy with every animal portrait you can get.
 And if you are closer to the object, it’s better.
-But good wildlife photography is not focusing only on animal portraits.
+But good wildlife photography does not focus only on animal portraits.
 It is rather about the action.

 Wait for the action